 Student Activity Time

 Evening activities on some days will mix subjects from the Academy with fun and energetic experiences.
-Other evenings will feature recreational activities such as basketball, volleyball, Dodgeball, and “Humans vs. Zombies,” as well as non-athletic options.
+Other evenings will feature recreational activities such as basketball, volleyball, as well as non-athletic options.
 When the schedule permits, students will also have access to the Student Recreation Center, though the Rec Center has limited hours in the summer.

-Students are required to participate in activities.
-Not all days will involve academically-linked activities and ample time will be made available for general recreation, time to catch up on laundry (if needed), or just relax and talk with friends.
+Students are required to participate in an activity.
+Not all days will involve academically-linked activities and ample time will be made available for general recreation, or just relax and talk with friends.

 Living On Campus

-Students live with their preceptors in single-sex wings of a residence hall near the center of the Truman campus.
-Each housing group has approximately 8-16 students who live nearby as well as a housing group leader(s), one of our many capable preceptors.
-Your housing group leader(s) will participate in the planning of Academy activities.
+Students live with their preceptors in single-sex floor or wing of a residence hall on the Truman campus.
+Each housing group has approximately 8-16 students who live nearby.
+Your Preceptor for your housing group will participate in the Academy activities.
 They will also hang out with you after curfew and help you get to know each other and feel comfortable here at ATSU-Truman Healthcare Academy.
-The housing group is an important part of the residential experience, as it provides students with a sense of identity and belonging within the larger ATSU-Truman Healthcare Academy community.
-A major part of their job is to share with you a sense of what college life is like.

 The University furnishes most rooms with bunkable/loftable beds, standard twin-sized mattresses (36” x 76”), a dresser or drawers to share between residents, closets or wardrobes, and window mini-blinds.
 All residence hall rooms have a desk with drawer space for each resident.
 You may want to bring a mattress pad or “eggcrate” foam padding, bed linens, pillow, light blanket, and clothes hangers.